tsypuk/multicloud-diagrams/docs/docs/configuration.md

 mcd.export_to_file('../output/diagram.drawio')
 ```

-## Vertices and Edges

-Each ``vertex`` has a mandatory and optional attributes.

-Mandatory Attributes:
-- node_id
-- node_name
-- arn
-- node_type

-Optional Attributes:
-- metadata

-To see the list of all supported nodes (currently AWS and on-prem), syntax of each node with examples, please follow to ``AWS Components`` section

-Vertices are connected using edges, by specifying source and target Vertex IDs.
-Also allowing to add labels to connection.

-ID syntax is: ``RESOURCE_TYPE:ARN``
-Examples: f'lambda_function:{func_arn}' f'iam_role:{role_arn}'

 For more advanced use cases, detailed customization options, and in-depth functionalities, please continue exploring the next sections in our documentation.
-There, you will find a wealth of information to help you leverage the full potential of multicloud-diagrams in your projects.
+There, you will find a wealth of
+information to help you leverage the full potential of multicloud-diagrams in your projects.
 Happy diagramming!